George Alonzo Johnson: Ferry business

 Johnson was instrumental in getting Congressional funding for a military expedition to explore the Colorado River above Fort Yuma in 1856.
-Cut out of providing the steamboat for the 1857 expedition of Lt.
-Ives, Johnson at his own expense took the General Jesup up river first exploring the river up to what is now Nevada.
+Cut out of providing the steamboat for the 1857 expedition of Joseph Christmas Ives, Johnson at his own expense took the General Jesup up river first exploring the river up to Washoe territory, in what is now Nevada.
+As the only steamboat company on the river, Johnson and his partners became wealthy after discovering gold along the Colorado River in 1858.

-As the only steamboat company on the river, Johnson and his partners became wealthy after the discovery of gold along the Colorado River in 1858.
-In 1858 he moved to San Diego, where he married a famous beauty, Maria Estéfana Alvarado on June 4, 1859, in San Diego, California.
-Her parents gave Johnson's wife the Rancho Santa Maria de Los Peñasquitos as a wedding present.
-Johnson also built a home in Yuma for his wife for when they traveled there, that became the commanding officers quarters of the Yuma Quartermaster Depot in 1864.
-The Johnsons had nine children, but only two lived to adulthood.

 In 1863, Johnson became a Member of the California State Assembly for the 1st District, and again in 1866–67.
-Johnson had delegated operations to his senior steamboat captain Issac Polhamus, and distracted by his rancho and political career did not invest in more shipping to keep up with the growing traffic caused by the 1862 Colorado River gold rush.
+Johnson had delegated operations to his senior steamboat captain Issac Polhamus, and distracted by his rancho and political career, did not invest in more shipping to keep up with the growing traffic caused by the 1862 Colorado River gold rush.

 By 1864 it had created a large backlog of undelivered freight and caused competition of opposition lines to arrive on the Colorado River.
-This finally forced Johnson to expand his fleet of steamboats and to begin to use barges to increase their cargo carrying capacity.
-Following a price war that lasted until 1866, with the advantage of the contracts to supply the U. S. Army posts and his system of wood-yards, Johnson's company was again the only steamboat company on the river.
+This finally forced Johnson to expand his fleet of steamboats and to begin to use barges to increase their cargo-carrying capacity.
+Following a price war that lasted until 1866, with the advantage of the contracts to supply the U. S. Army posts and his system of wood yards, Johnson's company was again the only steamboat company on the river.
 In 1869 he incorporated his steamboat company as the Colorado Steam Navigation Company which he and his partners held until they sold its steamboats to the Southern Pacific Railroad in 1877.

+Personal life

+In 1858, Johnson moved to San Diego, where he married Maria Estéfana Alvarado (1840–1926), daughter of Francisco María Alvarado, on June 4, 1859, gaining ownership of Rancho Santa Maria de Los Peñasquitos as a wedding present.
+Johnson also built a home in Yuma for his wife for when they traveled there, that became the commanding officer quarters of the Yuma Quartermaster Depot in 1864.
+The Johnsons had nine children, but only two, George Alonzo Johnson and Tomasita Johnson, lived to adulthood.

 Johnson acquired title to the Rancho Los Peñasquitos when the U.S. government granted a patent to the land in 1876.
 In 1880, the Johnsons lost their rancho to creditors and within several years moved to a building, now known as the Johnson House, which they owned on the plaza of San Diego where they remained until his death.

+Death

-He died in 1903 at the age of 79 and was buried in San Diego.
+He died on November 27, 1903, at the age of 79, and was buried in San Diego.